alishaagupta/Dockerise-a-node.js-app/README.md

 ## Step 8: *Check if the docker image is built*
-To check if the image is built successfully
+To check if the image is built successfully , the following command lists all the docker images on the system :
 ```

 $ sudo docker images